-Lisa works at a greeting card shop in Vienna, selling tokens of affection for others to give.
+Lisa is a young woman who works in a greeting card shop in Vienna, selling tokens of affection for others to give.
 With her passion and enthusiasm for her work, Lisa is a believer in true love and the dreams of all-consuming romance.

 But Lisa’s own life doesn’t quite live up to the fantasies she sells.
 She lives at home with her dissolute father — and is still in love with her photographer ex-boyfriend Alf, long after their relationship ended.